John K. Fairbank Prize

 The John K. Fairbank Prize in East Asian History is offered annually for an outstanding book in the history of China proper, Vietnam, Chinese Central Asia, Mongolia, Manchuria, Korea, or Japan, substantially after 1800.
 It honors the late John K. Fairbank, Francis Lee Higginson Professor of History and director of the East Asian Research Center at Harvard University, and president of the Association in 1968.
 Only books of high scholarly and literary merit will be considered.
 Anthologies, edited works, and pamphlets are ineligible for the competition.
 The general rules for submission are:

-- Books with an imprint of 2013 will be eligible for the 2014 prize.
+- Books with a copyright of 2016 will be eligible for the 2017 prize.

 - Nominators must complete an online prize submission form for each book submitted.